ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training

+In this subsection, we study the design choices of \elodi.
+Specifically, we first compare the effect of using homogeneous and heterogeneous ensembles as guidance.
+Next, we empirically justify that the optimal architecture of the homogeneous ensemble in \elodi is the same as the model to be optimized.
+Finally, we empirically compare different choices of distillation functions.

+\myparagraph{Homogeneous \versus heterogeneous ensembles}.
+We use a homogeneous ensemble in both \cref{sec:probe:landscape} and \ref{sec:method:elodi}.
+However, in ensemble learning, members with strong diversity such as model architectures are usually favored for better generalization.
+To study the potential advantage of homogeneous ensembles in \elodi over heterogeneous ones, we construct an \textbf{all-diff-weak} ensemble, which is composed of 8 different weak models with Top-1 Accuracy $=69\unsim70\%$ on ImageNet.
+Similarly, we build an \textbf{all-diff-strong} ensemble, which is composed of 8 different strong models with Top-1 Accuracy $=75\unsim76\%$ on ImageNet, The model list can be found in \cref{tab:model_list} and the model weights are adopted from \texttt{timm}~\cite{rw2019timm}.

-\textbf{Homogeneous vs. all-different ensembles}.
-Analysis in~\Cref{sec:probe:landscape} suggests that in \ours we can use ensembles with all members having the same architectures, referred to as \emph{homogeneous ensembles}.
-However, in ensemble learning, members with strong diversity such as model architectures are usually favored for better generalization~\cite{kuncheva2003measures}.
-In \Cref{tab:ensemble_type}, we observe that using homogeneous ensemble for guidance achieves comparable results in both NFR and ER than the ``all-different'' guiding ensembles.
-This suggests that strong diversity in a guiding ensemble may not lead to better NFR reduction.
-Adding to this observation that \ours with homogeneous ensembles is also easier to implement and extend, we use it in all remaining experiments.
+In \cref{tab:ensemble_type}, we observe that using a homogeneous ensemble for guidance achieves comparable or slightly better results in both NFR and ER than heterogeneous (``all-different'') ensembles.
+Some may argue that the confidence score might vary across different architectures.
+To rule out potential issues on miscalibration, we also additionally calibrate ``all-different'' ensembles using temporal scaling~\cite{guo2017calibration} but observe no gain.
+This suggests that strong diversity in a guiding ensemble may not lead to lower NFR.
+Also, \elodi with homogeneous ensembles is easier to implement and extend in practice - a homogeneous ensemble requires only one architecture and needs neither re-calibrating prediction score nor balancing weights.

-\textbf{Change of architecture for the guiding ensemble}.
-In \Cref{tab:ensemble_type}, we find that training a new model guided by an ensemble with the old model's architecture has to trade ER for reduction of NFR, which is not desired.
-This corroborates with the hypothesis in \Cref{sec:probe:landscape} that models with different architectures has different representation landscape and thus it is better to use the ensemble with the same architecture of the single model for guiding \ours.
-When a system has gone through multiple updates, always guiding \ours with the new model's architecture also provides a clear guideline for practice.
+\myparagraph{Change of architecture for the guiding ensemble}.
+In \cref{tab:ensemble_type}, we find that training a new model guided by an ensemble with the old model's architecture has to trade ER for NFR reduction, which is not desired.
+This corroborates with the hypothesis in \cref{sec:probe:landscape} that models with different architectures have different representation landscapes and thus it is better to use an ensemble with the same architecture for guiding \elodi.
+When a system has undergone multiple updates, always guiding \elodi with the new model's architecture also provides a clear guideline for practice.